Participatory Communication Research Section - Call for Proposals 2025

 New Books and Special Issues session

 One session in the programme will be dedicated to new books and Special Issues of journals published in the past year.
-To have your book or Special Issue included submit an abstract with the appropriate Topic tag.
+To have your book or Special Issue included submit your abstract and select the topic tag PCR New Book.

 Guidelines for abstracts